joehrz/personal-todo-list-app/README.md

 # Personal To-Do List App

-This is a simple to-do list web app built using Flask for the backend and HTML/CSS/JavaScript for the frontend.
+This is a simple to-do list web app built using javascript react.

 ## Features: